Loading...

 How to consume Boiled Egg, Rice Idli without glucose spikes

-Add non-starchy vegetables like spinach, broccoli, or bell peppers to your meal.
-These vegetables help slow down digestion and the absorption of carbohydrates.
+Include a side of non-starchy vegetables like spinach or kale alongside your meal.
+These can help slow down the absorption of carbohydrates.

 Add Protein